... continued from Ao Nang beach and we are now heading for our Ao Nang beach hotel.

 Seeing one bar that we liked, we settled in to listen to the music, whilst sipping on a couple of cocktails to get the night started.

 As time wore on it transpired that there was going to be the inevitable fireshow, as a performer turned up with his sticks, ropes and containers of diesel fuel.

-Anyway as fireshows go I gave him a 5/10 for effort, but he was let down by the fact that he was working solo and the choice of music wasn't really appropriate.
-Good effort though.
+Anyway as fireshows go, I gave him a 5/10 for effort, but he was let down by the fact that he was working solo and the choice of music wasn't really appropriate.

-The best fireshows I have seen have been at Ploy Talay Restaurant on Sai Kaew Beach, Koh Samet and on Whitesand Beach, Koh Chang.
+The best fire shows I have ever seen have been at Ploy Talay Restaurant on Sai Kaew Beach, Koh Samet and on Whitesand Beach, Koh Chang.

 Anyway the bar had a good atmosphere with many young tourists and families.